AuScope/seismo-loader/readme_building_executables.md

-# Building Executables for macOS, Linux, and Windows
+# Building Executables for macOS, Linux, and Windows - Running in Browser Option

 This readme outlines the steps to create executables for macOS, Linux, and Windows using **Python**, **Poetry**, and **PyInstaller**.
 The process is similar across platforms with some platform-specific adjustments.